Students learn about the effects of immigration on American history and culture with a variety of resources for each grade level.

 An Interview With Barry Denenberg About So Far From Home

-Richard F. Abrahamson, Ph.D. & Linda M. Pavonetti, Ed.D.: What was the best part of writing So Far from Home: The Diary of Mary Driscoll, an Irish Mill Girl?
+Richard F. Abrahamson, Ph.D. and Linda M. Pavonetti, Ed.D.: What was the best part of writing So Far from Home: The Diary of Mary Driscoll, an Irish Mill Girl?

 Barry Denenberg: The best part was making sure that my original vision of Mary Driscoll stayed true throughout the writing process.
 Many books for children and young readers portray the main character as literate, articulate, sensitive, and kind.
 Throughout American history, however, millions had no time for such luxuries.
 I wanted Mary to accurately reflect the immigrant experience set on the complicated stage of the Lowell textile mills.
 I wanted her to be someone who was too busy making sure there was a roof over her head and food to eat to care about books and poetry, too worried about surviving to be manifestly sensitive, and too overwhelmed by her new surroundings to freely speak her mind.
 Mary can and does speak and is and can be kind — but only when pressed by life's experiences.

-RFA & LMP: How did visiting the Lowell mills with your daughter help you in writing Mary Driscoll's diary?
+RFA and LMP: How did visiting the Lowell mills with your daughter help you in writing Mary Driscoll's diary?